 The types of personal information that we collect about you will depend on the type of dealings you have with us.
 For example, if you:

 (a) Apply online for a Tomorrow Fund grant – we will collect your name, date of birth, phone number, email address and other information provided as part of a grant application.

 (b) Participate in AMP Foundation events – we will collect your name, phone number, email address and dietary requirements.

-(c) Register to volunteer with the AMP Foundation and/or one of our charity partners – we will collect your name, phone number, email address, any existing injuries and other relevant personal details.
+(c) Register to volunteer with the AMP Foundation and/or one of our charity partners – we will collect your name, phone number, email address and any existing injuries.